AbyszOne/Abysz_lab/README.md

 ## DFI video2video postprocessing.
 ## Basic guide:
 This tool analyzes the stability of the original video, and processes the generated video with that information.
-Example, if your original background is static, it will force the generated video to respect that, improving deflicling.
+Example, if your original background is static, it will force the generated video to respect that, acting as a deflicker.
 It is an aggressive process, for which we need and will have a lot of control.

 Gui version 0.0.2 includes the following parameters.